The Newport Academy Team

 Join Our Team

-If YOU want to join our TEAM of caring, knowledgeable professionals providing quality, research-based services for students with Emotional Disabilities in a positive, collaborative environment click on this link to view Open Positions.
+If YOU want to join our TEAM of caring, knowledgeable professionals providing quality, research-based services for students with Emotional Disabilities in a positive, collaborative environment click the link below.

 If you would like to be a substitute for our program use the link below to apply.
-New Horizons’ has partnered with Source4Teachers to manage our substitute program.
+New Horizons’ has partnered with ESS to manage our substitute program.
 Many of our full-time staff started with us as substitutes!

 Our program works cooperatively with local colleges and universities to provide internships and student teaching experience.
 For more information and requirements for application contact Kelley Wood, Director of Special Education Services.

 Newport Academy is not seeking volunteer help at this time.